STAR Kids Program Support Unit Operational Procedures Handbook

 A Medically Dependent Children Program (MDCP) member must have a valid medical necessity (MN) determination for a nursing facility (NF) level of care (LOC) before Program Support Unit (PSU) staff recertifies the member for MDCP.
 The MN determination is based on a completed STAR Kids Screening and Assessment Instrument (SK-SAI).

-The managed care organization (MCO) is not required to get a physician’s signature on Form 2601, Physician’s Certification, for reassessments.
+The managed care organization (MCO) is not required to get a physician’s signature on Form 2601, Physician’s Certification, for reassessments (PDF).

-The MCO completes and submits the SK-SAI to the Texas Medicaid & Healthcare Partnership (TMHP) through the TMHP Long Term Care Online Portal (LTCOP) annually.
-The TMHP nurse or physician processes the SK-SAI and redetermines the member’s Resource Utilization Group (RUG) value and MN.
+The MCO completes and submits the SK-SAI to the Office of the Medical Director (OMD) through the Texas Medicaid & Healthcare Partnership (TMHP) Long Term Care Online Portal (LTCOP) annually.
+The TMHP LTCOP automatically processes the SK-SAI and redetermines the member’s Resource Utilization Group (RUG) value and MN.
+The TMHP LTCOP sends the SK-SAI to the OMD staff for manual review if the SK-SAI fails automatic MN approval.

-PSU staff must monitor the TMHP LTCOP every five business days until the MN status updates to one of the final statuses below:
+PSU staff must monitor the TMHP LTCOP every five business days from the MN denial date in the TMHP LTCOP, until the MN status updates to one of the final statuses below:

-Refer to Section 7000, Applicant or Member Appeal Requests and State Fair Hearings, for more information about state fair hearings regarding MN denials.
+PSU staff must refer to Section 7000, Applicant or Member Appeal Requests and State Fair Hearings, for more information about state fair hearings for MN denials.

-The MCO must notify PSU staff of a member’s MN denial and request Form H2065-D, Notification of Managed Care Program Services, by uploading Form H2067-MC, Managed Care Programs Communication, to TxMedCentral.
-Refer to Section 6000, Denials and Terminations, for more information about processing MN terminations.
-Refer to Section 3328, Reassessment Notification Requirements, for more information about PSU notification requirements.
+The MCO must notify PSU staff of a member’s MN denial and request Form H2065-D, Notification of Managed Care Program Services (PDF), by uploading Form H2067-MC, Managed Care Programs Communication (PDF), to the MCOHub.

 The MCO uses the SK-SAI to create the member’s reassessment STAR Kids individual service plan (SK-ISP).
 The SK-ISP lists the member’s services and preferences for care.